xyngular/py-xinject/docs/advanced.md

 ## Active Dependency Proxy

-You can use the convenience method `udepend.dependency.Dependency.proxy` to easily get a proxy object.
+You can use the convenience method `xinject.dependency.Dependency.proxy` to easily get a proxy object.

 All non-dunder attributes/methods will be grabbed/set on the current object instead of the proxy.